xp44mm/Notebook/F#/Working with Sequences and Tree-Structured Data.md

 Session termination detected.
 Press Enter to restart.
 ```

-Stack overflows are extreme exceptions, because it’s often difficult to recover correctly from them.
-For this reason, it’s important to ensure that the amount of stack used by your program doesn’t grow in an unbounded fashion as your program proceeds, especially as you process large inputs.
+Stack overflows are extreme exceptions, because it's often difficult to recover correctly from them.
+For this reason, it's important to ensure that the amount of stack used by your program doesn't grow in an unbounded fashion as your program proceeds, especially as you process large inputs.
 Furthermore, deep stacks can hurt in other ways; for example, the .NET garbage collector traverses the entire stack on every garbage collection.
 This can be expensive if your stacks are very deep.

 Because recursive functions are common in F# functional programming, this may seem to be a major problem.
 There is, however, one important case in which a function call recycles stack space eagerly: a *tail call*.
 A tail call is any call that is the last piece of work done by a function.
 For example, Listing 9-7 shows the same program with the last line deleted.